janpstrunn/janpstrunn.github.io/_posts/2025-02-17-how-to-setup-taskwarrior-server-in-2025.md

 export PATH="$HOME/.local/bin/:$PATH"
 ```

 You can already run you server with the following command `taskchampion-sync-server`.
 But you may set some options to it.
-We will be using the `-C` and `-d` options.
+We will be using the `--listen`, `-C` and `-d` options.

+To use `--listen`, you have to specify where the server will be available at: `www.example.com`, `192.168.0.5:8080` or `localhost:8080`
 To use `-C` or `--allow-client-id`, you may create an UUID running the `uuidgen` command (mostly available at Linux systems).
 To use `-d` or `--data-dir`, you have to point the path to where taskchampion should save the files.
-If your server is not pointing to the `8080` port, you must set this, if not it will not work.
-You may do it using `-p=8080`.

 > If you already use taskwarrior, do not point `-d` to the existing directory, because it will wipe all your data!
 {: .prompt-warning }